AESilky/ack-ack/pico/ctrl/src/rcrx/SRXL2.md

 # Spektrum SRXL2 Interface and Protocol Information

-6 HARDWARE-LEVEL PROTOCOL
+## HARDWARE-LEVEL PROTOCOL

-6.1 UART Configuration
+### UART Configuration

-• Baud options configurable on device o 115,200bps (default) o 400,000bps
+• Baud options configurable on device o 115,200bps (default) o 400,000bps (if all devices support it)
 • 8 Bits
 • No Parity
 • 1 Stop (8N1)

-6.2 Communication Rules
+## Communication Rules

 Communications on the SRXL2 bus generally follow the MPX specifications.
 Changes are:
-a) The bus is not driven while idle.
+a.
+The bus is not driven while idle.
-b) The bus master shall be the RF telemetry receiver or remote receiver with the lowest device ID on the bus (see section 7 for details).
+b.
+The bus master shall be the RF telemetry receiver or remote receiver with the lowest device ID on the bus (see section 7 for details).
 Once communications are established, it shall speak a single Control Data packet onto the bus at the same rate as RF packets are received (typically every 5.5ms or 11ms).
-c) Only one bus master is allowed on the bus.
+c.
+Only one bus master is allowed on the bus.
-d) Secondary remotes may be allowed, but shall follow the rules of other non-master devices.
+d.
+Secondary remotes may be allowed, but shall follow the rules of other non-master devices.
 These secondary remotes shall either be a telemetry remote operating in a secondary mode, or a device to interface a standard DSMX remote to the bi-directional bus.
-e) All devices shall listen for communications from the bus master for synchronization.
+e.
+All devices shall listen for communications from the bus master for synchronization.
-f) Any non-master device can only talk on the bus after an idle time of 2 characters has elapsed, and only if the bus master did not request a reply from anyone via Control Data packet.
+f.
+Any non-master device can only talk on the bus after an idle time of 2 characters has elapsed, and only if the bus master did not request a reply from anyone via Control Data packet.
-g) Devices which transmitted during the previous window should remain silent unless explicitly requested to respond by the bus master to prevent monopolizing the bus.
+g.
+Devices which transmitted during the previous window should remain silent unless explicitly requested to respond by the bus master to prevent monopolizing the bus.
-h) All devices shall remain silent rather than write a message which would conflict with an incoming Control Data packet.
+h.
+All devices shall remain silent rather than write a message which would conflict with an incoming Control Data packet.
 The device must look ahead to determine if there is time to send a packet (including the 2-character idle time required between packets).
-i) In the case of a missing packet from the bus master, the bus shall remain idle for 50ms in order to allow re-sync or new master selection.
+i.
+In the case of a missing packet from the bus master, the bus shall remain idle for 50ms in order to allow re-sync or new master selection.
-j) New master selection is beyond the scope of this document at this time, but it shall be limited to other receivers or remotes.
+j.
+New master selection is beyond the scope of this document at this time, but it shall be limited to other receivers or remotes.
-k) Spektrum SRXL2 messages shall not exceed 80 bytes total, including 3-byte header and 2-byte CRC.
+k.
+Spektrum SRXL2 messages shall not exceed 80 bytes total, including 3-byte header and 2-byte CRC.
 This is to allow use of limited-size DMA buffer transfers.
-l) If a message on the bus is irrelevant to the device receiving it, the device should not attempt to reply in order to allow another relevant device the “bus space” to reply.
+l.
+If a message on the bus is irrelevant to the device receiving it, the device should not attempt to reply in order to allow another relevant device the “bus space” to reply.

-Page 5
-Rev KSpecification for Spektrum SRXL2
-7 SOFTWARE PROTOCOL
+## SOFTWARE PROTOCOL

-7.1 Overview
+### Overview

 The latest Spektrum SRXL2 ID is 0xA6.

 Packets have varying lengths, with a minimum size of 5 bytes (3 header bytes, 0 data bytes and 2 CRC bytes) and a maximum size of 80 bytes.

 This protocol is only for products developed after June 2018.
 For older Spektrum SRXL implementation notes, please refer to Appendix 8.2 on Deprecated Protocols.

 All Spektrum SRXL packets begin with a 3-byte header that contains the SRXL Manufacturer ID (0xA6), a Packet Type, and a packet Length in bytes.

 The payload data (0 to 75 bytes) for that packet type follows that header, and the packet ends with a 16-bit XMODEM CRC in big endian byte order.

 <0xA6><Packet_Type><Length><Data_bytes><CRC_Hi><CRC_Lo>

 The CRC is computed over all preceding packet data.
 See Appendix 8.1 for CRC Computation details.

-7.1.1 Device IDs
+### Device IDs

 Every device on the SRXL2 bus has a unique Device ID assigned to it.
 This Device ID is a single byte in which the 4 most significant bits contain a Device Type (see Table 2 below), and the lower 4 bits contain a Unit ID that is used to distinguish multiple devices of the same Device Type: